Canon T4i vs Panasonic GM1

 It is notable that the T4i has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T4i and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the GM1 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the GM1 was followed by the Panasonic GM5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T4i and GM1 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic GM1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T4i and the Panasonic GM1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.